 By becoming a friend of your local park or open space, you can:

-- Get exercise and improve your health and wellbeing
+- stay active and boost your health and wellbeing

-The groups are independent, but work in partnership with the Council.
+The groups are independent, but work in partnership with Oxford City Council.

-If your local park or open space is not listed, why not contact us and set up your own group.
+If your local park or open space isn't listed, we encourage you to contact us about starting a new group.